juji-io/site/blog/how-to-create-a-chatbot-for-long-term-engagement-teaching-ai-trust-empathy-and-responsibility.md

 image: /assets/uploads/nick-fewings-ka7reb1ajl4-unsplash.jpg
 credit: https://unsplash.com/@jannerboy62
 ---
-Although most of chatbots (conversational AI) today are used
+Today, most commercially available chatbots (conversational AI agents) are used for one-time and often very short engagements.
+For example, website visitors typically engage with a customer service chatbot on a website in a couple of minutes, asking questions and then leave.

+Nonetheless, research shows that